{entry_url} Merge Tag

 Introduction

-The dynamic_field_map type field, part of the Settings API, allows the user to map their form fields to custom keys (fields), e.g. fields you will be sending to a third-party service such as a CRM.
+The field_map type field, part of the Settings API, allows the user to map their form fields to fields you define, e.g. fields you will be sending to a third-party service such as a CRM.

 Parameters